munificent/game-programming-patterns/book/state.markdown

 <aside name="equip-state">

 For illustrative purposes, we're using the full State pattern for her equipment.
-In practice, since it just has two states, a boolean flag would work too.
+In practice, since it only has two states, a Boolean flag would work too.

 </aside>